jeluard/amaru-doctor/README.md

 ![Demo](./resources/demo.gif)

-Thanks to https://github.com/geofflittle for the contributions.
+Thanks to @geofflittle for the contributions.